Gissio/radpro/README.md

 ### Instructions

-* Remove the battery cover and batteries.
-Remove the four screws holding the back case.
-Remove the four screws holding the electronics board on the front case.
+* Remove the battery cover and batteries, remove the four screws holding the back case, remove the four screws holding the electronics board on the front case.
-* Remove the electronics board; make sure it looks like this (if it doesn't, you probably have a different hardware version and this firmware will most likely break your device):
+* Remove the electronics board and make sure it looks like the following picture (if it doesn't, you probably have a different hardware version and this firmware will most likely break your device):

 ![FS2011 circuit board](docs/img/fs2011-board.jpg)

 * Solder the 4-pin header to XS1.
 * Optional mod: if the Geiger-Müller tube is mounted vertically like in the previous picture, use a heat gun/glue gun to align the Geiger-Müller tube to the holes of the back case.
 Be careful, the tube's glass is very delicate.
-* Optional mod: some rechargeable AA batteries do not make contact with the battery holder's pads; apply some solder to the pads and it will work.
+* Optional mod: apply solder on the battery holder's pads so low-profile AA batteries make good electrical contact.
-* Optional mod: volume too low?
-Make a hole on the back case just where the buzzer is.
+* Optional mod: increase the volume by drilling a hole on the back case in front of the buzzer.
-* Optional mod for FS2011: add a female USB port to your device and connect GND and +5V to the 0V and 5V pads of the electronics boards; your FS2011 is now able to run continuously and can even charge Ni-MH batteries.
+* Optional mod: add a female USB port and connect GND and +5V to the 0V and 5V pads of the electronics boards.
+Your FS2011 is now able to run continuously and can even charge Ni-MH batteries.
 * Connect the ST-Link V2 device to XS1.
 Pins from top to bottom are:
   * GND
   * SWCLK
   * SWDIO
   * +3V3
-* Back up your original firmware using STM32CubeProgrammer: connect to the ST-Link V2 device; select the "Memory & file editing" view; enter "0x8000000" in "Address" and "0x10000" in "Size"; click the read button; click on the black triangle on the "Read" button and select "Save As...".
+* Back up your original firmware using STM32CubeProgrammer: connect to the ST-Link V2 device, select the "Memory & file editing" view, enter "0x8000000" in "Address" and "0x10000" in "Size", click the read button, click on the black triangle on the "Read" button and select "Save As...".
-* Download the latest FS2011 Pro firmware from the [releases][releases-link]; in the STM32CubeProgrammer, click on "Erasing & programming"; select the firmware with the "Browse" button; enter "0x8000000" in "Start address"; mark both "Verify programming" and "Run after programming"; click on "Start Programming".
+* Download the latest FS2011 Pro firmware (or update) from the [releases][releases-link]: in the STM32CubeProgrammer, click on "Erasing & programming", select the firmware/update with the "Browse" button, enter "0x8000000" in "Start address", mark both "Verify programming" and "Run after programming", and click on "Start Programming".

 ## Usage

-* Long-press the POWER key to turn on/off.
+* Long-press the POWER key to turn the device on and off.
-* Short-press the POWER key to turn on backlight (if enabled).
+* Short-press the POWER key to turn the backlight on (if the backlight is enabled).

-* Press the UP and DOWN keys to change modes.
+* Press the UP and DOWN keys to change the mode.

-* Short-press the PLAY/PAUSE key to hold/unhold the current measurement (in instantaneous rate, average rate and dose view).
+* Short-press the PLAY/PAUSE key to hold/unhold the current measurement (instantaneous rate, average rate and dose views only).
-* Long-press the PLAY/PAUSE key to reset the measurement.
+* Long-press the PLAY/PAUSE key to reset the mode's measurements.

-* Press the MENU/OK key to enter the menu and select options.
+* Press the MENU/OK key to enter the menu/select a menu option.
-* Press the PLAY/PAUSE key to go back in a menu/an option.
+* Press the PLAY/PAUSE key to go back from a menu/menu option.

 ## Measurement

 ### Instantaneous rate

-Instantaneous rate is always measured between pulses, not over fixed time periods.
+The instantaneous rate is calculated as the average between the first pulse and the most recent pulse.

 If there are more than 11 pulses in 5 seconds, instantaneous rate is calculated over the pulses within the 5 second window.
 Otherwise it is calculated over the most recent 11 pulses.

-The 95% confidence intervals assume a constant level of radiation over the time window.
+The 95% confidence intervals assume a constant level of radiation over the averaging period.

 ### Average rate

-Average rate is measured between pulses, not over a fixed time period.
+The average rate is calculated as the pulse average between the first and last pulse.

 The 95% confidence intervals assume a constant level of radiation over the averaging period.

 ### Dose

-Dose is calculated from the number of pulses.
+The dose is calculated from the number of pulses.

 ### History

-History is calculated from the instantaneous rate sampled each second.
+The history is calculated from the instantaneous rate, sampled once per second.

-## Compiling
+## Building

 Download [STM32CubeIDE][cubeide-link], open the cubeide folder.